-Guest Article, House of Lords Debate June 13, 2006Posted by Philip John in Politics.
+Guest Article, House of Lords Debate June 13, 2006Posted by Phil in Politics.

 The Legislative and Regulatory Reform Bill (aka the Abolition of Parliament Bill) is being debated in the House of Lords today and we have a guest article to coincide with the debate.
 If you'd like to follow the debate you can watch the House of Lords live at www.parliamentlive.tv.